Table of Contents

 - Benefit the owner(s)

-- Not benefit the business or its employees
+- Not benefit employees or the core business

 Non-Recurring Items